 - Bake at 375 degrees F until just set, about 15 minutes.
 Cool before serving.

 These ham & cheese mini quiche are excellent the next day, so if you want to make them ahead of time for a holiday brunch, go for it!
+They’re also a fantastic way to use up leftover ham from Christmas, Easter, Sunday dinner, etc.

 Use this store locator to see if a Sam’s Club near you carries NatureRaised Farms bacon!